 Nature is a rich source of inspiration for robot development.
-Millions of years of evolution have endowed biological systems with morphological, neurophysiological, and behavioral features that enable them to survive and thrive in their environments.
 Bio-inspired robotics is about studying biological systems, and look for the mechanisms that may solve a problem in the engineering field for example biosensors (e.g. eye), bioactuators (e.g. muscle), or biomaterials (e.g. spider silk).

 Navies are also interested in biomimetic systems for developing more efficient propulsion systems, stealthy submarines, UUV (unmanned undersea vehicle) and improved military armor.
 Many countries including the US, Japan, India and China are involved in research of bio-inspired systems.

 Fish Scales Inspire Flexible, Bulletproof Armor for Soldiers, Astronauts